Learn more about the CSBio II Peptide Synthesizer

 Synthesis of peptides at any length requires extreme attention to detail for accuracy and purity of the desired compound...

-CSBio is a leading peptide and instrumentation manufacturing company located on the edge of Silicon Valley in Menlo Park, California.
+CSBio is a leading peptide and instrumentation manufacturing company located in Silicon Valley, California.

 CSBio provides nonGMP and cGMP peptides, peptide APIs, research scale peptide synthesizers, commerical scale peptide synthesizers, DNA/RNA oligonucleotide synthesizers, and preparative HPLC purification equipment.